-Olympia College in Merrionette Park, Illinois, a branch of FMU Pompano Beach, started its first classes on October 18, 2005.
+Everest College, Merrionette Park, a branch of FMU Pompano Beach, started its first classes on October 18, 2005, as Olympia College, Merrionette Park.
+In April of 2007 the name of the campus was changed to Everest College, Merrionette Park.
 The Merrionette Park campus is conveniently located in Merrionette Park, Illinois, on South Kedzie Avenue, east of Interstate 294 and west of Highway 57, serving the far south side of Chicago and its southern and southwestern suburbs.
 The attractive facility of approximately 30,000 square feet on two floors includes personal computer, pharmacy technician, and medical assisting laboratories; lecture rooms; resource center; student lounge; and administrative areas.
 Ample parking is available adjacent to the school building.